stilk/stilk.github.io/_pages/about.md

 ------
 #### Mutational load in high mutation rate tumors

-Currently, I'm exploring how tumors sucessfully manage their deleterious mutational load to identify new cancer vulnerabilities.
+At the moment, I'm exploring how tumors sucessfully manage their deleterious mutational load to identify new cancer vulnerabilities.

 #### Selective interference in cancer